Mastering Money 101 not only will get you through your college career, it will help you long after graduation.

 Campuses are rife with free and low-cost entertainment, including concerts, dances, art galleries and comedy shows.
 Some campuses also offer free or low-cost health clinics or prescription medicines.

 For more ideas, check out “15 Ways for College Students to Save Money.”

 Don’t borrow any more than you absolutely have to on student loans.
 College is expensive, even before you start paying interest on borrowed money.

-While it’s important to establish credit by getting a credit card, think before you borrow.
-Don’t use new credit unless you can pay it off or if it is an absolute emergency (which does not include the urge for late-night pizza or lattes).
+While it’s important to establish credit by getting a credit card, think before you borrow — which is what you’re doing when using plastic.
+Don’t use a credit card unless you can pay off the bill in full every month or it’s a true emergency (which does not include the urge for late-night pizza or lattes).

-Credit card debt can lower your credit score, limiting your chances of obtaining loans or other lines of credit.
-A poor score can even get you rejected from an apartment rental.
+Credit card debt can lower your credit score, limiting your chances of obtaining loans or other lines of credit or causing lenders to charge you higher interest rates.

-Even if it’s just a little bit, an emergency fund will give you a cash cushion when things go wrong — and they will.
+Even if it’s just a little bit of money, an emergency fund will give you a cushion when things go wrong — and they will.
 A cash stash may be all that separates you from debt.

 Among the unanticipated situations you may face:

 - Delayed financial aid payments: Mistakes occur, and they can hold up the process.

 - Auto repairs: If your car breaks down and you rely on it for transportation to school, you’ll need a way to get it back up and running.